 Head gently downhill and go through kissing gate in corner of field, then ahead to cross bridge over stream and through metal gate.
 Head across field towards stile.
 Go over stile, bear left along path at edge of quarry works then turn right at road.
 Continue along surfaced road eventually passing through a wooden gate next to a large metal gate. stay ahead on road to reach a metal gate on left just before to entrance to Park Farm.

 Go through gate and take fenced footpath with quarry workings to your left.
 Stay on path with fence to your left until you reach the road.
 Turn right onto road and after 50 paces, ( just before entrance to Cornets End Farm, ) turn left through concealed kissing gate along path with quarry workings on left.
 Continue over footbridge, the path turning right.
-Follow path with quarry workings left to take broad stone pathway going left with quarry workings left to join rising fenced path with fence right - keep a sharp lookout for large metal kissing gate on right ( partly obscured by a small tree.)
-Go through kissing gate and go diagonally left across field ( following the direction of the black Millennium Way waymark ) then downhill to metal gate.
+Follow path around with quarry workings left, shortly to join a rising fenced path.
+Continue up rising path between fences and keep a sharp lookout for large metal kissing gate on right ( partly obscured by a small tree.)
+Go through kissing gate and go diagonally half left across field ( following the direction of the black Millennium Way waymark ) then downhill to metal gate.
 Cross corner of field to metal gate and wooden bridge.
 Go diagonally left up field to furthest corner then through large metal kissing gate on to surfaced track.
 Cross track to follow waymarker and continue on footpath for a little over 100 yards to reach a waymarked gap right adjacent to a stile.
 Go down enclosed footpath to find road.
 Go right on road to roundabout then turn right and you have arrived back in Meriden.

 paths, bridleways and roads we have used in these instructions are public rights